jyutzler/song-lyrics/picture.md

     And get that picture turned right
     Together we'll get that picture turned right Together we will understand
-    And get that damned picture turned right
+    And get that dang picture turned right

 ©2012 Jeff Yutzler